NC1203: Lipids In Plants: Improving and Developing Sustainability of Crops ("LIPIDS of Crops")

 The impacts will be

-• better understanding and improvement of plant growth under biotic and abiotic stress conditions
+- better understanding and improvement of plant growth during development, and under biotic and abiotic stress conditions

 Related, Current and Previous Work

 Information in CRIS and in the literature has been reviewed and incorporated into this section.
-While individual and small group projects described in CRIS deal with lipid analysis, lipid metabolism, and seed oil improvement, there is no project that incorporates all these themes.
-The multistate group will work together to improve tools and understand lipid metabolism, and to bring the tools and knowledge to bear on crop improvement.
+While individual and small group projects described in CRIS deal with lipid analysis, lipid metabolism, and seed oil improvement, there is no other project that incorporates all these themes.
+The multistate group will continue to work together to improve tools and understand lipid metabolism, and to bring the tools and knowledge to guide crop improvement.

 1. Methods for lipid characterization and measurement

 The term “lipidomics” describes comprehensive analysis of the lipids in a tissue or other sample, typically by mass spectrometry.
 “Lipidome” refers to the entire array of lipid molecular species present in a cell, tissue, organism, or other biological unit.
-In the past fifteen years, mass spectrometry-based lipidomics has given rise to extensive data on the range of lipids present in the model plant Arabidopsis thaliana, including glycerolipids, sphingolipids, sterol derivatives, storage lipids, cuticular lipids, and others (Markham et al., 2007; Perera et al., 2010; Ibrahim et al., 2011; Samarakoon et al., 2012; Schrick et al., 2012; Okazaki et al., 2013; Koo et al., 2014; Li et al., 2014a; Nilsson et al., 2014).
+In the past twenty years, mass spectrometry-based lipidomics has given rise to extensive data on the range of lipids present in the model plant Arabidopsis thaliana, including glycerolipids, sphingolipids, sterol derivatives, storage lipids, cuticular lipids, and others (Markham et al., 2007; Perera et al., 2010; Ibrahim et al., 2011; Samarakoon et al., 2012; Schrick et al., 2012; Okazaki et al., 2013; Koo et al., 2014; Li et al., 2014; Nilsson et al., 2014; Shiva et al., 2020; Gonzalez-Solis et al., 2020).
 Many of these data were obtained by members of this multistate group.
-Among group members, the Cahoon, Durrett, Koo, Lee, Markham, Miernyk, Nikolau, T. Wang, X. Wang, and Welti use mass spectrometry directly to obtain lipid compositional data, while nearly all groups utilize such data.
+Among LIPIDS of Crops members, the Cahoon, Durrett, Koo, Kosma, Lee, Markham, Nikolau, Wang, Welti and Yandeau-Nelson groups use mass spectrometry directly to obtain lipid compositional data, while nearly all groups use such data.
 Individual groups use specific technologies (types of mass spectrometers) and approaches (e.g., direct infusion or liquid chromatography) and have unique abilities to characterize specific lipids.
-For example, Nikolau’s group specializes in characterization of lipids found in plant cuticles while Markham’s group specializes in sphingolipids.
+For example, the Nikolau, Kosma, and Yandeau-Nelson groups specialize in characterization of lipids found in plant cuticles and suberin while Markham’s group specializes in sphingolipids.

-While considerable information on Arabidopsis is available, at this time, comprehensive data on crop plant lipids are just beginning to be assembled (Riedelsheimer et al., 2013; Narayanan et al., 2015a; 2015b) and data on most crops, as well comprehensive data, are lacking.
-Similarly, while analytical methods have been developed for many abundant classes of lipids, analyses of many lipid intermediates and other minor lipid species have not been developed.
+While considerable information on Arabidopsis is available, comprehensive data on crop plant lipids have just begun to be assembled (Riedelsheimer et al., 2013; Narayanan et al., 2016a; 2016b; 2018; 2020) and data on most crops, as well as comprehensive data, are still lacking.
+Similarly, while analytical methods have been developed for many abundant, as well as some minor, classes of lipids (e.g., Song et al., 2020), analyses of many lipid intermediates and other minor lipid species have not been developed.
 Additionally, available analyses have not been integrated to provide an all-inclusive view of lipid metabolism.

 Visualizing and localizing lipids